-Glasgow is home to a celebrated community of DIY musicians and a great selection of venues which keep their scene alive.
+Glasgow is home to a celebrated community of DIY musicians and a great selection of music venues which keep their scene alive.
 The city is also a favourite stop for touring musicians, whether they’re just starting out or hitting the big time.
-From tiny underground haunts like The Old Hairdresser’s to iconic, long-standing institutions like The Barrowland Ballroom, Glasgow has a venue for just about any musician or music fan.
+From tiny underground haunts like The Old Hairdresser’s to iconic, long-standing institutions like The Barrowland Ballroom, there’s a Glasgow music venue for just about any musician or music fan.

 Housed under a unique domed roof which you could spot a mile away, Mono is a glowing hotspot for Glasgow’s creative community.
 It functions as a vegan restaurant, bar and venue space for a diverse programme of events.
 It’s also home to Monorail music, a carefully curated record shop co-owned by Stephen McRobbie of The Pastels.
 The skylight floods the spacious, tastefully decorated interior with natural light during the day, making it the ideal place to enjoy an afternoon pint or two with pals.
 By night, you’ll often find stalwarts of the local DIY music scene performing here alongside touring artists like Black Midi, The Orielles and The Raincoats.